Marketing91

 3. Effective pricing

 In saturated markets, a company will face difficulty in selling its products.
-To overcome this situation, the company often reduces the price of its product to make it tempting for the consumers.
+To overcome this situation, the company often reduces the price of its product to make it tempting for consumers.
 However, one should also keep in mind that because of this measure, a company can also lose money.
-One should think of raising the price and make the products sell as a premium edition to small targeted consumers who are willing to buy it.
+One should think of raising the price and making the products sold as a premium edition to small targeted consumers who are willing to buy it.

 4. Product development